grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/getting-started-helm-charts/_index.md

 Refer to [Run Grafana Mimir in production using the Helm chart]({{< relref "../../running-production-environment-with-helm" >}}) for instructions on setting up an external object storage and disable the built-in MinIO deployment with `minio.enabled: false` in the Helm values file.

-If you are using the [Pod Security](https://kubernetes.io/docs/concepts/security/pod-security-admission/) admission controller, then MinIO and the mimir-distributed chart can successfully deploy under a with the [baseline](https://kubernetes.io/docs/concepts/security/pod-security-admission/#pod-security-levels) pod security level.
+If you are using the [Pod Security](https://kubernetes.io/docs/concepts/security/pod-security-admission/) admission controller, then MinIO and the mimir-distributed chart can successfully deploy under the [baseline](https://kubernetes.io/docs/concepts/security/pod-security-admission/#pod-security-levels) pod security level.

 ## Install the Helm chart in a custom namespace